niemopen/niem-naming-design-rules/ndr6-outline.md

 ## 4.4 Class class

 A Class object represents an object class in a NIEM model.
 For example, `nc:PersonType` is a Class object in the NIEM Core model.

-A Class object also represents an association class in a NIEM model.
-An association is a specific relationship between objects.
-Associations are used when a simple NIEM property is insufficient to model the relationship clearly, or to model properties of the relationship itself.
-An association class is distinguished by its name (ending in "AssociationType").

 <center>
   <figure class="image">